andrewhead/StackSkim/notes/planning/vis6.md

 This is based on [Vision 5](vis5), a document that describes the future of Tutorons.
 Out of an intention to extend Tutorons to a larger academic community such as computer-supported collaborative work, this document proposes research that explores frontier, high-impact collaborative work research based on Tutorons.
+What are the important questions about collaborative knowledge cultivation and recall that further study can contribute to?

 ## Terminology
 * AAA: artifact-anchored annotation.
 An annotation that is connected to a structured artifact on the web rather than unstructured text.
 It can be applied to other artifacts elsewhere on the web that share some pattern with the original marked-up artifact.